 At Hampton Institute, Moton distinguished himself academically and after graduation was appointed the school’s commandant in charge of military discipline, a post he held for 25 years.
 Moton also became a Hampton fundraiser, traveling north to lecture on the school’s programs.

-In 1915, Moton left the Hampton Institute to accept a post as Tuskegee Institute in Alabama as its second president after the death of founder Booker T. Washington.
-Soon after his arrival Moton began to expand the Institute’s academic programs, adding a new department to educate future black school teachers.
-He also initiated the construction of what would become the Tuskegee Veterans Administration Hospital which would treat African American World War I veterans.
+In 1915, Moton left the Hampton Institute to accept a post at Tuskegee Institute in Alabama as its second president after the death of founder Booker T. Washington.
+Soon after his arrival, Moton began to expand the Institute’s academic programs, adding a new department to educate future school teachers.
+He also initiated the construction of what became the Tuskegee Veterans Administration Hospital, which treated African American World War I veterans.
 Despite local white opposition, Moton insisted that the federal hospital be staffed by black doctors, nurses, and administrators.

-When Moton’s proposal was endorsed by President Warren G. Harding, local white supremacists, angry that the annual $2,500,000 in salaries would go to black rather than exclusively white employees, converged on Tuskegee where they threatened to kill Moton unless he gave white doctors exclusive employment at hospital.
+When Moton’s proposal was endorsed by President Warren G. Harding, local white supremacists, angry that the annual $2,500,000 in salaries would go to black employees, converged on Tuskegee and threatened to kill Moton unless he gave white doctors exclusive employment at hospital.
 To this he answered: “You can wipe me out; you can take my life; but you can’t take my character.… So far as I am concerned, gentlemen, I have only one life to give, but I would gladly give a dozen for this cause.”

 Tuskegee Institute and the Veterans Hospital were not damaged during the conflict.
 Robert R. Moton remained president of Tuskegee until he retired due to failing health in 1935.

 Moton died at Tuskegee in 1940 and was buried at his alma mater, Hampton Institute.